Frequently Asked Questions

 Q. When the remediation project has been completed, will the state parking lot be restored?

 A. PSE&G will follow the state’s direction regarding the size of the parking spots.
-Restoration of the work area will return it to its current condition as a parking lot.
+Restoration of the work area will return it to its original condition as a parking lot.

 UPDATING EMPLOYEES AND THE COMMUNITY